azadbolour/boardgame/BACKLOG.md

 - Provide user preference page.
 Include user's preferred language.

-- Android UI.
-Current web ui does not work in Android browser.
-  Native Android UI would be preferable.

-- iPhone UI.
-Ditto.

 - Disable play and show hourglass while an action is happening.

 - Add error boundary for React.

-- Improve error repoting in the UI from Scala server.
+- Improve error reporting in the UI from Scala server.

 ## Known Issues